Ashu28052003/emotion-detection-using-neural-network/README.md

-# emotion-detection-using-neural-network
+# emotiondetection
-This project implements an emotion detection system using deep learning techniques, specifically a neural network model trained to classify human emotions based on facial expressions (or text/audio, if applicable).
-The goal is to accurately identify emotions such as happiness, sadness, anger, surprise, fear, and neutrality.
+we have made a project on facial emotion detection using neural networks and have added opencv to it to detect realtime emotions using google colab. the code has been put in code section given above .